rails-inspire-django/django-viewcomponent/README.md

 django-viewcomponent is a Django library that provides a way to create reusable components for your Django project.

-It is inspired by [ViewComponent](https://viewcomponent.org/) for Ruby on Rails.
+It is inspired by Rails [ViewComponent](https://viewcomponent.org/).

 ## Why use django-viewcomponent